elastic/logstash-docker/README.md

 make from-snapshot
 ```

-To build an image with a released version Logstash, check out the corresponding
+To build an image with a released version of Logstash, check out the corresponding
-branch for the version, and run Make while specifying the exact version desired.
+branch for the version and run Make while specifying the exact version desired.
 Like this:
 ```
 git checkout 6.2